pulkitsharma07/spelltastic.io/README.md

   * For example if you write `"to delete all data from Redis use the flshall command"`, it will highlight that the correct Redis command is `flushall` not `flshall`

 ## ✨ Features
+### To get a better understanding of the features, checkout the sample report [here](https://spelltastic.io/public-report/667a42f2-1e66-430f-b416-08e55253f1fb)

 - **Visual Reports**: Get detailed reports for your entire web page, with visual highlights and screenshots, and categorised by severity
 <div align="center">